dharm1287/somenerdystuff/README.md

-# DeepForSpeed: Data Wanted
 ## A self-driving car in Need For Speed
 The inspiration comes from how Nvidia built a self-driving car with just a single convolutional neural network instead of many fancy algorithms combined.
-Here my goal is to replicate the amazing results they've gotten but inside a game.
+Here goal is to replicate the amazing results they've gotten but inside the game.
 But i also tried to create it as a platform/interface in which different architectures can be tested relatively easily, so it can also be used as a benchmark.
 So it's like a fun driving simulator (of course not an accurate one) that you can test your own neural networks at and maybe conduct some experiments.